ashah2012/ashah2012.github.io/_posts/2018-08-05-apache-kafka.markdown

 Each partition must reside on one node only.
 So we should decide the number of partitions clearly before creating a topic.
 Partitions cannot span over multiple nodes / brokers.
 If the topic has multiple partitions the message are distributed to partitions exclusively.
 Each partiton receives a different message.
 The message are distributed in Round Robin fashion unless specified.

+## 7. Conclusion

+In this article, I wanted to stay away from code snippets and just concentrate on the theory part.
+In the next article, I will write about how the Producers connect to Zookeeper and Broker to create a message and explore Producer API to create a message from a Java program.